kranzky/insoluble/folly.md

 As I tried to maintain my composure, the stranger suddenly said, "You know, Julie Jay Cream hangs around that boiling area near the Stone of Luck."

-dialogue;6: "A trick, wrapped in a mean grin," he said, conjuring an air of mystery.
+"A trick, wrapped in a mean grin," he said, conjuring an air of mystery.

 I pushed my cool hair back, glaring at the baths.
 Laying nearby was a cable, soaked in mid-day dew.
 I jotted down some notes, stepping around the figure sitting with his possessions scattered.
 Angela, trusty and improved, had sore pockets.

-dialogue;7: "The hell?
+"The hell?
 Muck froze on my drifting brow!"

 "Jay's delivery brutally parts anybody," the stranger said, his voice tense and foreboding.
-Exposition;9:PROTAGONIST REMEMBERED JULIE JAY CREAM DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS DEALINGS

 "The crackled live feed shows the driver's compartment, door locks, and lights," the stranger said.

-Exposition;3:Unnerved, I

-Exposition;6:watched the feed.

-Exposition;8:It showed a
+Unnerved, I watched the feed.
+It showed a stationary landscape,

-Exposition;10:stationary landscape, but

-Dialogue;14:"You'd never guess it's drawn," the stranger said.
+"You'd never guess it's drawn," the stranger said.

-Exposition;7:I squinted at

-Exposition;8:the screen, trying

-Exposition;9:to discern any

-Exposition;10:clues or imperfections.
+I squinted at the screen, trying to discern any clues or imperfections.

-Dialogue;24: "That smash machine killed a dozen people!" his voice trembled with anger.
+"That smash machine killed a dozen people!" his voice trembled with anger.

 The fright was palpable as I backed away, lacking any striking ideas.
 A burly man swinging a goodly sized weapon stepped into the room, his face a mix of colours.

-Exposition;11:THE STRANGER BURLY MAN ANGER

-Exposition;6:WEAPON FACE COLOURS

-Exposition;6:RAISES EYES TOWARDS

-Exposition;5:PROTAGONIST FEAR

-Exposition;5:REALISES TRUTH

-Dialogue;13:"You smashed the wrinkling trunk with a harsh reaching," he accused.

-Dialogue;4:"Jay's screeching delivery," he spat.
+"You smashed the wrinkling trunk with a harsh reaching," he accused.
+"Jay's screeching delivery," he spat.

 ---